Raivo Järvi: Early life and education

 Järvi was born in Pärnu.
 His mother was Polish-born ballerina Svetlana Järvi.
 His father was musician Riho Järvi.
 In 1979, Järvi graduated from the Estonian Academy of Arts with a degree in graphic design.

 While in school, he danced as part of a variety show hosted by his mother at the Astoria restaurant in Tallinn.

 Artistic career

 Järvi was a freelance artist from 1983 until 2003.
 He illustrated more than 22 books and wrote and illustrated a children's book.

 Mass media career

 Järvi appeared in a number of TV shows and radio programmes, most famously in Kõige Suurem Sõber and Onu Raivo Jutupliiats.
 He also appeared regularly on Radio Kuku with his show Onu Raivo rännakud.

 Political career

 Järvi joined the Moderate People's Party but failed to be elected in 1999 and 2002.
 Following this, he joined the Estonian Reform Party in 2002 and was elected as a member of Riigikogu in 2003 and 2007.

 He became a substitute member in 2011, replacing the Minister of Foreign Affairs Urmas Paet.

-Personal life
+Personal life and death

 Järvi was married to Estonian ballerina Tatjana Järvi and had a child from a previous marriage.

 He died on 17 June 2012 after a brief illness.